 Work-camping among suburbanites and city-island dwellers has proven to be just what I had expected: constant scrutiny, all eyes upon us, and a bit unnerving at times.
 Still, I am happy to be back in our camper van: free to live and see the sun rise and set, see the stars at night…in the quiet moonlight.
 Once again, I am happy…no matter what judgement is lain upon us by ignorant ‘inside the box’ thinkers.

-*Here’s to freedom…no matter the cost!* *Let go of all that threatens to bound you to the ordinary and mundane*
+*Here’s to freedom…no matter the cost!
+And letting go of all that threatens to bound you to the ordinary and mundane*